HimeshKoli/NLPChatbot/README.md

     in it.
 7) Once setting up secret keys now push your .github directory which contains yaml file to your GitHub and once pushed automatically it will start to build container with all the files you configured above
-8) After it's done building, it directly pushes it to heroku account, and you need to click Open app in your app section of heroku to see the deployed version of your project.
+8) After it's done building, it directly pushes container to heroku account, and you need to click "Open app" in your app section of heroku to see the deployed version of your project.
+9) If any error occurred, you can just check logs and resolve it.

 ## Problems I encountered during coding stage